drupol/master-thesis/src/thesis/2-reproducibility.typ

 Inputs and outputs can vary widely, ranging from user interactions and network connections to files and directories.
-The nature of these inputs and outputs significantly impacts the reproducibility of computational processes.
+The nature of these inputs and outputs greatly impacts the reproducibility of computational processes.

 Consider user interactions, such as mouse or eyes movements.
 These are inherently challenging to replicate precisely due to their dynamic and